 Drawing on your knowledge of motivation models explore how a manager could better engage individuals at work

+In your introduction you are expected to define what motivation or engagement is with a reference and then follow this with a signpost sentence of what you intend to cover.
+Am not too sure what direction you are going.

-Managers need to set specific goals, but make sure they are fully understood and achievable by the employees – Goal Setting Theory (1990; 2002)
+Managers need to set specific goals, but make sure they are fully understood and achievable by the employees – Goal Setting Theory (surname/s as ref as you require a name and a year1990; 2002)

 If the goals are made public or self set– it is more likely for goal commitment to occur

-Achievable moderate goals can be more highly motivating than difficult ones.Self-concordance – Self-determination theory (2008)
+Achievable moderate goals can be more highly motivating than difficult ones.

+now you are just listing models without the points you wanted to make made clear Self-concordance – Self-determination theory (who@ 2008)

 Intrinsic interest => attain goals and happy even if they do not.
 Why?
 Because the process of striving towards them is fun.